SheinbergLab/VideoStream/README.md

 #### libdg

 This is a library written to allow storing and reading complex binary data file structures.
-It can be installed from https://github.com/sheinb/libdg
+The C API in [this repo](https://github.com/sheinb/libdg) should be built and installed.

 ## General Functions
 ```